Slashformotion-s-Graveyard/cogito/README.md

 The site config is ignored when `comments` option exists in front matter.

-The default engine is disqus. **By now only disqus is supported in cactus.** I will add more options sooner or later.
+The default engine is disqus. **By now only disqus is supported in cogito.** I will add more options sooner or later.
 See [Comments Alternatives](https://gohugo.io/content-management/comments/#comments-alternatives)

 Before using disqus, you need to register and get your [disqus shortname](https://help.disqus.com/en/articles/1717111-what-s-a-shortname).
-Assign your shortname in `.Site.disqusShortname`, or cactus will use `.Site.Title` by default.
+Assign your shortname in `.Site.disqusShortname`, or cogito will use `.Site.Title` by default.

 ```
-disqusShortname = "wzr" # cactus will use site title if not set
+disqusShortname = "wzr" # cogito will use site title if not set
 ```

 ### highlight